lanl/flit/README.md

 bash test.sh
 ```

-The [Makefile](src/Makefile) in the [test](test) directory can serve as an example of how to use `FLIT` in your code, including include paths and linking the compiled library.
+The [Makefile](test/Makefile) in the [test](test) directory can serve as an example of how to use `FLIT` in your code, including setting include paths and linking against the compiled library.

 Third-party code is included in [third_party](third_party).
 Please refer to [third_party/README](third_party/README.md) for details.

 # License
 &copy; 2024-2026.
 Triad National Security, LLC.
 All rights reserved.

-This program is open source under the BSD-3 License.
+This program is open source under the BSD 3-Clause License.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: